On the Computability of Measures of Regular Sets of Infinite Trees: What does the formula Phi d-1 do?

 We now come back to the setting of \cref{sec:formula,sec:basic-functions}.
 Recall that we have considered a~complete lattice $(\CV,{\leq})$ and a~monotone and chain-continuous function $\delta\from\CV^d\to\CV$.
-Based on $\delta$, we have defined a~function $\Delta\from\CV^d\to\CV^d$, which then together with functions $\Bid_n$ and $\Cut_n$ was used in a~formula $\Phi_1$ of unary $\mu$\=/calculus defined in \cref{sec:formula}.
+Based on $\delta$, we have defined a~function $\Delta\from\CV^d\to\CV^d$, which then together with functions $\Bid_n$ and $\Cut_n$ was used in a~formula $\Phi_{d-1}$ of unary $\mu$\=/calculus defined in \cref{sec:formula}.

-We now interpret the formula $\Phi_1 $ in $\CV=(\trees_\Sigma\to\powerset(Q))$ with $ \delta$ interpreted as in \cref{sec:spaces}.
-The goal of this section is to prove the following \lcnamecref{prop:realisation}, connecting the formula $\Phi_1$ with the expression from \cref{tau-automaton} describing accepting runs of the considered automaton.
+The goal of this section is to prove the following \lcnamecref{prop:realisation}, connecting the formula $\Phi_{d-1}$ with the expression from \cref{tau-automaton}, which has been used there to describe accepting runs of the considered automaton.

 \begin{proposition} We have

 \end{proposition}